OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

 ### Visualisation of our data

-Lets make a simple pollen diagram with proportions of pollen taxa
+Let's make a simple pollen diagram with proportions of pollen taxa

 ```r